nongiach/sudo_inject/README.md

 We all noticed that sometimes sudo doesn't ask us for a password because he remembers us.
 How does he remember us and how does he identify us, can we falsify our identity and become *root*?
 As far as I know this research is not yet documented, but let me know if it is.
 Indeed sudo creates a file for each linux user in /var/run/sudo/ts/[username].
-These files contain both successful and failed authentications and process session ids, then sudo uses these files to remember the authenticated processes.
+These files contain both successful and failed authentications, then sudo uses these files to remember the authenticated processes. -- [@chaignc][]

 This repository provides you:
 * A way to gain root privilege by abusing sudo tokens (Don't be too happy there are requirements).
 * A tool to forge sudo tokens for a given process. (write_sudo_token in ./extra_tools/).
 * A tool to parse sudo tokens for forensic. (read_sudo_token_forensic and read_sudo_token in ./extra_tools).
 * A technique to transform any root arbitrary file write into stable root code execution.

 ## How to exploit a vulnerable system
 PS: read requirements!!